cjacker/opensource-toolchain-bouffalo-lab/README.md

 For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V MCU, it require RISC-V toolchain to generate 32bit object code.

-For BL616, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.
+For BL616, bouffalo_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.
 Or you need change the `-mtune=e907` to `-mtune=size` and will lost some optimizations when compiling.

 For BL808, it has 3 different cores: two 32bit RISCV-V MCU (M0 / LP), one general purpose 64bit CPU (D0, based on T-Head C906).
 Since D0 core has MMU, that means it can run baremetal or run [Linux OS](#build-and-run-openbouffalo-linux-image-for-bl808-cpu), it need setup 3 toolchains: